Last updated: February 21, 2024

 Actual Expense Method vs. Standard Mileage Rate: Which Method is Better?

-What’s best really depends on you and your costs.
-If you want to determine how to write off business expenses for mileage in an optimal way, there are a number of considerations to make.
+What’s best depends on you and your costs.
+If you want to determine how to write off business expenses for mileage in an optimal way, there are several considerations to make.
 Firstly, what kind of vehicle do you drive?
-Secondly, how many costs are associated with your vehicle on a regular basis outside of gas and oil?
+Secondly, how many costs are associated with your vehicle regularly outside of gas and oil?

 To illuminate the comparison thoroughly, we’re going to use some more examples: